What is universal access?

-If your child has a high-quality experience in early childhood education and care, she’s likely to do better at school.
-She also has a better chance of keeping up with her peers, staying in school and enjoying learning right through her teenage and adult years.
+If your child has a high-quality experience in early childhood education and care, your child is likely to do better at school.
+They’ll also have a better chance of keeping up with their peers, staying in school and enjoying learning right through their teenage and adult years.

-All Australian children should have this opportunity to make a great start to their learning and development.
+All children in Australia should have this opportunity to make a great start to their learning and development.

-Do I have to send my child to an early childhood education program?
+Do I have to send my child to an early childhood education and care program?

-You don’t have to send your child to an early childhood education program like preschool or kindergarten.
-It’s your choice.
+You can choose whether to send your child to an early childhood education and care program like preschool or kindergarten.
+It’s up to you.

-If your child isn’t going to preschool or kindergarten but you would like her to, your options for universal access might depend on which state or territory you live in.
+If your child isn’t going to preschool or kindergarten but you’d like them to, your options for universal access might depend on which state or territory you live in.

-Universal access to early childhood education in your state or territory
+Universal access to early childhood education and care in your state or territory

 This means that your child might have different options for education in the year before full-time school.
-Depending on where you live, he might be able to go to a program at a stand-alone preschool, a school or a child care centre.
+Depending on where you live, your child might be able to go to a program at a stand-alone preschool, a school or a child care centre.

-Each state and territory must make sure remote families can access a program, which might include distance education.
+Each state and territory must make sure remote families can access a program, which might include distance or online learning.